 This week’s state taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. map looks at throwback and throwout rules in states’ corporate tax codes.
-These rules may not be widely understood, but they have a notable impact on business location and investment decisions and reduce economic efficiency for the states which impose such rules.
+These rules may not be widely understood, but they have a notable impact on business location and investment decisions and reduce economic efficiency for the states that impose such rules.
 Over the long run, these rules reduce competitiveness while yielding very little—or no—increase in state collections.

 States can only tax corporations that have economic nexus with the state, which means that the corporation must have sufficient connection to the state to justify taxation.
 However, federal law constrains states in defining economic nexus.
 More specifically, Public Law 86-272 prohibits states from taxing income that arises from the sale of tangible property into the state by a company that has no other activity in that state other than soliciting sales.